 The Impedance (Z) window indicates the impedance in ohms of the hot conductor.
 The impedance sub-menu displays the neutral (N) and ground (G) conductor impedances.
-Use the ▶ button to move through the sub-menu.
+Use the ▶ button to move through these sub-menu items.

 Note that testing ground impedance will trip a GFCI circuit.